 For the Love of Oats

 Buttermilk?
 Well, I guess we should call this faux buttermilk because it is actually lactose-free milk combined with lemon juice to create a slightly thickened, tangy approximation.
 These Buttermilk Oat Pancakes are tender with a boost of protein and fiber from the oats and are delicious with maple syrup, but you could also try them with Roasted Strawberries, which are a special treat.
-This is one of dozens of exclusive FODMAP Everyday recipes that have gone through the Monash University Recipe Certification process.
 We are always striving to bring you the best low FODMAP recipes available so that you, too, can thrive while following the low FODMAP diet.

 Breakfast, Brunch or Dinner?